theogf/BayesianSVM/README.md

-## DISCLAIMER ##
+# !!!DISCLAIMER!!! #
-**If you are looking for the Julia package of the Bayesian SVM please go to : [BayesianSVM.jl](https://github.com/theogf/BayesianSVM.jl) , this repository only contains an older version of the algorithm and the experiments presented in our paper**
+##  A better and more recent Julia implementation exists now at : [AugmentedGaussianProcesses.jl](https://github.com/theogf/AugmentedGaussianProcesses.jl) , this repository only contains an older version of the algorithm as well the experiments presented in our paper, it is relying on an outdated version of Julia

 ## README ##